angeolson/ML2_Final_Project/README.md

 * Group-Proposal: this contains the .pdf file of our initial project proposal
 * Final-Group-Presentation: this contaisn the .pdf of our presentation from Dec.
 12 2022
 * Final-Group-Project-Report: this contains the .pdf of the final report from Dec.
 12 2022
+* Individual Prokect Reports: these folders contain the individual work and write-ups from group members